en-japan-air/enscalator/README.md

 ### How to write a template
 Templates are stored in lib/enscalator/templates/.
 When your template is done you need to `require` it in lib/enscalator.rb.
 You'll find the list of helpers you can use in lib/richtemplate.rb and lib/enapp.rb
+Check [lib/templates/jobposting.rb](lib/templates/jobposting.rb) for an example.

 ### How to write a plugin and include it?
 Plugins are stored in lib/enscalator/plugins/.